The Giving Funnel

 This is the model we have to follow in fundraising.

-Pat Hewett, former regional director of development at Boston University (and now vice president of development at Catholic Charities), moved through the “solicit” stage of the Giving Funnel with ease.
+Pat Hewett, former regional director of development at Boston University (and now vice president of development at Catholic Charities), moved through the “solicit” stage of the Fundraising Funnel with ease.
 He first worked with his communications team to tell stories about a specific fundraising initiative; he gathered data and analyzed the people that self-selected to be part of his constituency base through social media engagement; he took action on that engagement and followed up promptly with targeted messaging.
 In the end, Pat secured six board members and $300K in new commitments to the initiative.

 And this happened in mere weeks.